Norwegian Potato Dumplings

 This will make a medium soft batter.

-Pour water into soup kettle and boil.
+Fill water into a large pot and bring it to a soft boil.
 Add 1 teaspoon salt.
+Fill a glass of cold water for dipping your spoon into between forming each dumpling.
 Form a round ball by using a tablespoon and your hand.
-Fill a glass of cold water for dipping your spoon into between forming each one.
-Potetball Cooking

-Place them gently into softly boiling water.
-When all are in the water, simmer for 30-35 minutes.
-You may stir carefully with a long wooden spoon to prevent them from sticking to the bottom.
+Place the dumpling carefully into the softly boiling water.
+When they are all in the water, simmer for 30-35 minutes.
+Carefully stir the bottom with a long wooden spoon to prevent them from sticking to the bottom.

-Norsk Potetball taste great with beef, pork or lamb roasts, ham, sausage, chicken or boiled dinners.
+Norsk Potetball tastes great with beef, pork or lamb roasts, ham, sausage, or boiled dinners.

 Go to Foods of Norway after Potato Dumplings